 Grocery shopping is one of the many tasks being outsourced to gig economy workers.
 Many people don’t have time or the ability to shop for their own groceries, and instead rely on grocery delivery service apps to have their groceries collected and delivered right to them.

-Both Postmates and Instacart allow you to get paid for grocery shopping on behalf of others.
+Both Shipt and Instacart allow you to get paid for grocery shopping on behalf of others.
 Instacart will even allow you to restrict your activities to the actual shopping and leave the delivery to someone else.
 This is a great option for someone who doesn’t have a car or a driver’s license.

 26. Get Paid to Deliver Food